A Fear of Contamination and Corruption Through Color

-In the history of Western aesthetics there is a division among the elements of design: Line, form, value, drawing, sculpture, architecture and the absence of color are seen as masculine and the most important of artistic elements and mediums.
-These masculine elements in art are considered to be virtuous, clean, holy, controlled, and rational; while the element of color is seen as feminine, exotic, and the other.
-Color is seen as dirty, unholy, dangerous, emotional, uncontrollable, and irrational, giving the impression to those in the humanities that color must be subdued and controlled.
+Throughout the history of Western aesthetics there has been a division among the elements of design: drawing, sculpture, and architecture were seen as masculine and the most important of artistic elements and mediums.
+These masculine elements in art were considered clean, holy, controlled, and rational, while color was seen as feminine and exotic.
+Color was considered to be dirty, emotional, uncontrollable, and irrational, thus giving the impression through a patriarchal lens, that color and elements associated with it must be subdued and controlled.

 Each painting included in CHROMOPHOBIA portrays a hyper-masculine and violent classical sculpture depicting a death, kidnapping, or rape of a feminine mythological figure.
 Combined with the sculptures are the color arrangement from classical paintings characterized by stories of women’s rage and retaliation.
 They depict women repossessing the power that was taken from them repetitively by the common visual narrative of the time.
 Removing content and context and minimizing the paintings to nothing but the sum of their colors, they redefine a problematic history of imbalance between the sexes.
 An imbalance that continues to this day.
 Creating the illusion of paint dripping and reflecting over the white marble sculpture gives the effect of dirtying the narrative of the original sculpture in order to entangle the stories of both artworks.